 "Raw material" means any primary or secondary material that is used to produce a semi-finished good, product or service.

-"Multi-input-output unit process" means an operation or process with multiple inputs, such as materials and energy, and multiple outputs, such as co-products and waste.
-7
+[Reserved]

 "Negative emissions" means the removal of greenhouse gases (GHGs) from the atmosphere by deliberate human activities, i.e., in addition to the removal that would occur via natural carbon cycle processes.